katahiromz/EGA/EGA-Manual.md

   usage: hex(value)
 ```

-Converts an integer value to a hexidemical string.
+Converts an integer value to a hexadecimal string.
 Returns a string.

 ### EGA `if` Function